-ACLU files FTC complaint against carriers over Android security updatesAlex Wagner - Deputy Managing Editor, News Desk
+ACLU files FTC complaint against carriers over Android security updatesAlex Wagner - Editorial Director of News and Content

 It's no secret that, unless you're rocking an Android phone or tablet that bears the Nexus branding, it can take some time to get software updates pushed to your device.
 While this usually just leads to users being upset about missing out on new features because they're not running the latest version of Android, it can also cause consumers to be left with open vulnerabilities on their devices because they have security holes that are open longer than they should be.
 The American Civil Liberties Union recognizes this and has filed a complaint with the Federal Trade Commission asking that the four major U.S. carriers be investigated for failing to properly warn their subscribers about unpatched vulnerabilities on their devices.